adrianpriza-ai/alps/CONTRIBUTING.md

 ## Security Considerations

-ALPS handles package installation and remote script execution, so security is paramount:
+ALPS handles package installation and remote script execution, so we take security seriously:

 - **Manifest authentication**: All official manifests are authenticated with SHA-256 checksums
 - **HTTPS-only**: All remote content downloads require HTTPS and approved hosts